bmcorser/pelicanfly/README.md

 FontAwesome updates
 ===================
-I try to keep this repo up to date with FontAwesome, but if it's not, feel free to submit a PR (you can run the hand `update_fontawesome.sh` script to download their assets).
+I try to keep this repo up to date with FontAwesome, but if it's not, feel free to submit a PR (the handy `update_fontawesome.sh` script to download will do some of the lifting to download their assets).